Earth Day, every day. Build your eco-friendly green kitchen.

 4. Run your dishwasher — when it’s full.

 Modern dishwashers are highly efficient.
 Running a full load of dishes in a dishwasher uses far less water than hand-washing the same amount.
 Plus, many do not even require extensive pre-rinsing.
-You’re welcome.
+This translates into less work for you.
+You’re welcome!

 5. Use the right tools.